Toys

 Three examples of Tootsie Toy Navions without open windows.

-A close up of a Navion with the windows having been opened.
 Broken propellers and damaged wheels were common on children's toys.
-(T. McTavish)

 Three examples of Tootsie Toy Navions with their windows opened.